Sex magic: Paschal Beverly Randolph

-The earliest known practical teachings of sex magic in the Western world comes from 19th-century American occultist, Paschal Beverly Randolph (1825-1875).
+The earliest known practical teachings of sex magic in the Western world come from 19th-century American occultist Paschal Beverly Randolph (1825–1875).
 Son of a wealthy Virginian father and a slave mother, he was a well-known spiritualist who was greatly influenced by the work of English Rosicrucian and scholar of phallicism, Hargrave Jennings.

 Randolph developed one of the most influential systems of sex magic.
 As per him, the moment when one reaches orgasm is the most intense and the most powerful experience a human can have in life, for in that moment the soul suddenly opens to the divine realm and the breath of God is infused.
 He said, "True sex-power is God-power".
 As such, the power of orgasm can be used by a man and woman for various gains, both worldly and spiritual.
 He wrote thus in The Mysteries of Eulis:

 Success in any case requires the adjuvancy of a superior woman.
 THIS IS THE LAW!
 A harlot or low woman is useless for all such lofty and holy purposes ...
 The woman shall not be one who accepts rewards for compliance; nor a virgin; or under eighteen years of age; or another's wife; yet must be one who hath known man and who has been and still is capable of intense mental, volitional and affectionate energy, combined with perfect sexive and orgasmal ability; for it requires a double crisis to succeed...
 The entire mystery can be given in very few words, and they are: An upper room; absolute personal, mental, and moral cleanliness both of the man and wife.
-An observance of the law just cited during the entire term of the experiment -- 49 days.
+An observance of the law just cited during the entire term of the experiment – 49 days.
 Formulate the desire and keep it in mind during the whole period and especially when making the nuptive prayer, during which no word may be spoken, but the thing desired be strongly thought...